Mesagisto/mesagisto/docs/en-US/minecraft-message-source/bukkit.md

 ## Depoly

-1. Download mesagisto.jar from [Releases page](https://github.com/MeowCat-Studio/bukkit-mesaga-fonto/releases).
+1. Download bmf.jar from [Releases page](https://github.com/MeowCat-Studio/bukkit-mesaga-fonto/releases).

 2. Move the jar package to the plugins folder of the bukkit server (such as Spigot, Paper, etc.).